 - Average discovery costs vary by Region – ranging from 1.4 c/lb in the FSU+China to 6.2 c/lb in Western Europe

-- Not all Resources are converted into Mineable Reserves.
+- Only part of the Resources are converted into Mineable Reserves.
 Analysis of 32 mines operating in the 1970-90s showed a conversion factors varying from 25-400% !!

 - Not all of the contained metal is recovered.
 Mining and processing losses typically run at 5-10%